Matrixxboy/Real_timeSignLanguageRecognitionSystem/README.md

 - Deploying the Flask app to a hosting platform allows you to make your hand sign recognition project accessible online.
 Anyone with an internet connection could then access your web interface through a specific URL.
 - Popular hosting platforms for Flask applications include Heroku, PythonAnywhere, and AWS Elastic Beanstalk.
 Each platform has its own deployment process and pricing structure.

-### Deployment (Optional)

-- Deploying the Flask app to a hosting platform allows you to make your hand sign recognition project accessible online.
-Anyone with an internet connection could then access your web interface through a specific URL.
-- Popular hosting platforms for Flask applications include Heroku, PythonAnywhere, and AWS Elastic Beanstalk.
-Each platform has its own deployment process and pricing structure.

 ### Benefits of Flask Integration